kowshik226/project1/README.md

 ## 1. Installations

-	The required libraries for running the code within Jupiter notebookfor Python 3.6.8.

-	Run requiremnts file to install dependencies for project using following command
+	To run the project in your local machine using python 3.6 just run the following command in your virtual environment

 		pip install -r requirements.txt